Lower Canada College: Houses

 Throughout the school year, students compete in friendly inter-school competitions to earn house points, including pep rallies and raising funds for food drives and toy drives.

 It is an annual tradition for the eight principal houses to engage in "Shourawe", a spirited day dedicated to inter-house competitions.
 Prior to 2008, this day was known as "House Wars".
 However, the term's barbaric connotations evoked backlash, prompting the school to adopt an anagram for the day.

 Admissions

 As of September 2024, LCC no longer receives government subsidies.
 The English eligibility certificate is not required at any grade level to attend LCC.

-The annual tuition fees range from $31,000 to $33,600.
-The tuition and fees are subject to change from year to year.
-An additional fee applies for new or returning international students, depending on how many years they have resided in the province of Quebec.
-Contact the LCC Admissions Office for further details about tuition and fees.